diogojorgebasso/TIL/README.md

 #### Today:

-- I make several commits in the Amazon's Clone, wrote the description, and deployed with Github's CI/CD actions!
-[Check out](https://github.com/diogojorgebasso/amazon)

-  > (My first complete and independent project as a Software Engineer)

-- Finished the fourth challenge in module 4 in my [Bootcamp](https://github.com/diogojorgebasso/bootcamp-python-igti/blob/main/desafio_mod4.ipynb)
+- Nest in the backend and Next in the frontend
+- Use case: Completely made with microservices, Docker and software architecture

 <details>
 <summary>Find the detailed history here</summary>